minima52/digital-garden/_pages/listening.md

 `/listening`

-Here are some of my favourite tracks year by year that are played more than others.
-Tracks are not necessarily released in that respective year, but can come from a few years ago or decades ago.
-The basis of these tracks is that they resonate with me, and I have replayed them a lot more than other tracks on my playlist.
+Here are some of my favourite tracks organised by year.
+The tracks noted below are not necessarily released in that respective year.
+Some are released a few year back or even decades ago.
+The basis of these tracks is that they have resonated with me so much so that I have replayed them more times than I can count.

 ### 2022